 When an IFSA Junior turns 18 years of age, their results from participation in the IFSA Junior Series will automatically be converted to points on the FWQ Global Seeding List.
-This way, a junior has earned a ranking on the FWQ Global Seeding List to assist with registration at 3 and 4 level FWQ events.
+This way, a junior has earned a ranking on the FWQ Global Seeding List to assist with registration at 3\ and 4\ level FWQ events.

 Note that the point values differ between divisions and you must locate the appropriate table to view points.
-To view the tables in full, locate the FJT Rider's Rules document on the www.freerideworldtour.com website: https://www.freerideworldtour.com/sites/default/files/news_banners/fjt/2018_fjt_riders_rules.pdf
+To view the tables in full, locate the FJT Rider's Rules document on the www.freerideworldtour.com website.